 Iroquois West Elementary School/gilman

-- Iroquois West Elementary School/gilman's student population of 180 students has declined by 20% over five school years.
+- Iroquois West Elementary School/gilman's student population of 189 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 1-3|

 |Total Classroom Teachers||16 teachers|

 - Iroquois West Elementary School/gilman is ranked within the top 30% of all 3,679 schools in Illinois (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 12:1 has decreased from 14:1 over five school years.